How to Tell if Someone is on Cocaine

 icon

-The key characteristic that separates drug abuse with addiction is the inability to control drug use despite problems with health or in life.
-According to the DSM-5, at least two of the criteria must occur within a 12-month period, then the disorder is specific as mild, moderate, or severe, which requires a diagnosis from a professional.
+The key characteristic that separates drug abuse from addiction is the inability to control drug use despite problems with health or in life.
+According to the DSM-5, at least two of the criteria must occur within 12 months, and the disorder is specific as mild, moderate, or severe, which requires a diagnosis from a professional.

 Sources